 “He is something of a pagan,” Chesterton once remarked of Shaw, “and like many other pagans, he is a very fine man.”

 If there’s a blessing hidden in these bitter, brutal political seasons, a blessing hidden in the profanity-laced public protests, dismissive diatribes and violent riots erupting just when things seem to have calmed, perhaps it will be hunger for more conversations of this open, welcoming nature.

 Perhaps more people of courage and goodwill will emerge from the protected zones of the like-minded and meet on “uncommon ground.”

 In his Direct Message just prior to the inauguration last month, Rubin shared his belief that the current climate offers (in the space between the extremes of Michael Moore and the memes of Pepe the Frog) some “incredibly fertile ground for those of us who want to make this country sane again.”
 Rubin continued:

 Every time we forgo real debate and silence our opponents, we spawn a new set of people who will come in with easy answers.
 This is the space in which the true bigots and actual authoritarians will flourish.

-During the overheated presidential debates of last summer, I found myself sadly humming the Dave Matthews tune, “The Space Between” while washing the dishes.
-One day it occurred to me that the song’s words, though written in a different context, expressed my longing for a renewal of civility.
+During the overheated presidential debates of 2016, I found myself sadly humming the Dave Matthews tune, “The Space Between” while washing the dishes.
+One day it occurred to me that the song’s words, though written in a different context, expressed my longing for a renewal of civility, dignity, love and respect.

 I’m fascinated that Rubin and others are using the same phrase.
 Many of us are longing to speak our minds and our hearts freely and in friendship with those who disagree with us.
 Applying Matthews’ words in this new context, we’re pleading: